 The most obvious way to correct your anterior pelvic tilt is to identify the root cause and eliminate it.
 If you don’t attack the issue that is causing it in the first place, all the stretches and exercises listed here will have little effect.

 As you have seen the main issue is too much sitting.

 It’s pretty much known that today’s society is sitting more than any other generation.
 Office workers are spending more time at their desks and we’re also spending much more time sat down in front of digital screens watching non-stop entertainment.
 If you have an anterior pelvic tilt and want to fix it, then you’re going to have to try and spend less time sitting.

 Here are two quick hacks to get you standing more:

 Get a Standing Desk

 If you are some one who works at a desk all day, you can try to purchase a standing desk.
 You can get some desks that electronically raise and lower depending on whether you want to be seated or standing.

 Whilst you don’t have to be standing all day to combat an anterior pelvic tilt, you can spend some moments of your day working on your feet.
 The first time you ever try working standing up, it will feel very strange.
-When I first tried it, it was as if I was focusing on two things, the work in front of me, and strange feeling of standing up whilst working.
-Gradually over time you get used to it and it will become extremely comfortable to work standing up.
+When I first tried it, it was as if I was focusing on two things, the work in front of me, and a strange feeling of standing up whilst working.
+Gradually over time, you get used to it and it will become extremely comfortable to work standing up.
 You may find that you never want to go back to sitting!